kottans/web/README.md

-#Web development course.
+#Web development course

-Course will contain basic web knowleges, git/github, HTML, CSS, ... and students will decide what else(potentially Ruby, Python, JS)
+Course will contain basic web knowleges, HTML, CSS, ... and students will decide what else(potentially Ruby, Python, JS(AngularJS or React or Ember...))

-The plan is to decreese the amount of lections in favor of collective discussion, team projects & work.
+We plan to decrease the amount of the lecture in favor of collective discussion, team projects & collective work.
 And give all power & responsibility to students.

-All materials will be in English.
+Lot of the materials will be in English.

 During the test tasks kottans will learn: